Gunville: St Augustine's Leper Hospital

 The first hospital on the Isle of Wight was the Leper Hospital at Gunville in the 13th century.
 It was maintained by ″St Mary's″ Priory at Carisbrooke and treatment was administered by the monks.
 Isabella de Fortibus made a regular allowance of one silver mark a year for the hospital.
 This is known from the Charter of Liberties, that of Isabella de Fortibus, written between 1262 and 1280.

 Whilst marked on early maps, no one is completely sure any more where the ruins of the hospital actually were, but they were on land to the east of Gunville Road, on land known as Priory Fields, somewhere between Gunville Bridge and Kitbridge.
 In 1945, there was said to be an old stone in the field, marking the spot.

 Gunville Harbour

 Gunville has of course never had a harbour, being in the centre of the Island and away from any major rivers.
 However, this 'joking' name arose in the past, due to the local Bennett family who made model sailing yachts for many years in Gunville for a living.
-E W Bennett, "Model yacht maker", was in charge of the business in 1898 and had a workshop in Gunville, which was still open in 1914.
+Edward William Bennett, "Model yacht maker", was in charge of the business in 1898 and had a workshop in Gunville, which was still open in 1914.

 The Bennetts were often seen testing their boats on the ponds of Gunville, which over time became known as Gunville Harbour.
 In 1900, a small girl almost drowned in the 'harbour' and the Carisbrooke Parish Council subsequently ruled that protective fencing needed to be erected there.

+Edward Bennett died in 1938 at the age of 79 and is buried in Carisbrooke Cemetery.